KonstantinosDagres/KonstantinosDagres/README.md

 Some basic information about me:
 - 🏫 I'm an Agricultural Engineer graduated from the Agricultural University of Athens.
-- 🔭 I’m currently working on AI field using Computer Vision and Data Science to solve real life problems in agricultural domain.
+- 🔭 I have worked on AI field using Computer Vision and Data Science to solve real life problems in agricultural domain.
-- 📚 I also learn about ML techniques in how to apply them in agriculture.
+- 📚 I also know a few about ML techniques in how to apply them in agriculture.
 - 👯 I’m looking to collaborate with farmers to enable them to take advantage of new technologies.
 - 🤔 I’m looking for ways to integrate more AI in agriculture.
 - 💬 Ask me about what it's like to be an agronomist and work in ΑΙ.